amoevi/go-algorithms-basics-course/docs/slidev-theme-shodo-main/slides.md

 // append() add elements to a slice sli = append(sli, 1.41421)

-// for statement to iterate over a slice for i := 0; i < len(sli); i++ {
+// for statements to iterate over a slice for i := 0; i < len(sli); i++ {
+	value := sli[i]
+	fmt.Println("This is the element", i, "in my slice:", value) }

+for i, value := range sli {
-	fmt.Println("This is the element", i, "in my slice:", sli[i]) }
+	fmt.Println("This is the element", i, "in my slice:", value) }
 ```